History of Jordan Romano in Timeline

 Jordan Romano

-Jordan Romano is a Canadian professional baseball pitcher currently playing for the Philadelphia Phillies in MLB, having previously played for the Toronto Blue Jays.
-He is notable as a prominent Canadian player in Major League Baseball.
+Jordan Romano is a Canadian professional baseball pitcher currently playing for the Philadelphia Phillies in MLB.
+He previously played for the Toronto Blue Jays.
+He is known for his role as a pitcher in Major League Baseball.

 April 21, 1993: Jordan Romano Born